FloorIsGround/dspy-examples/embeddings_generation/README.md

     ```bash
     pip install dspy>=3.0.3 python-dotenv
     ```
+    Ollama is an optional dependency, as I have an extra machine running a local embedding model.
+The example in `embedder.py` does use ollama for an embedder.

 2. Create a `.env` file in the project directory with your API keys:
     ```